AidanStrydom/AIDSTR25544_fto2506_A_Aidan-Strydom_DJSPP/DJS05-SOLUTION-main/README.md

-# DJS05 – React Podcast App with Routing, Detail Pages, and Context State
+# DJSPP – React Podcast App with Routing, Detail Pages, Context State, Media Player and UI Enhancment

-This project is a **React-based podcast explorer** that builds upon DJS04 by adding **multi-page routing**, **podcast detail views**, and further improving the use of shared context state and component organization.
+This project is a **React-based podcast explorer** that builds upon DJS05 by adding **media player**, **favourites page**, **recommended section** and **theme toggle** and further improving the use of shared context state and component organization.

 ## Key Features